UT Regents Approve Plans to Build ATEC a New Home

 Dr. Tom Linehan, head of the ATEC program and director of the Institute for Interactive Arts and Engineering at UT Dallas, said there was a real need for an open building design that could meet the demands of fast-changing technology.

 “We did not want to construct a building around old technology,” Linehan said.
 “This building will help us address the changes in technology and help us fulfill our mission – while simultaneously showcasing our unique program.”

 The Arts and Technology building will be near the center of campus, adjacent to the library and facing the newly renovated mall and reflecting pools.
-It will include an exterior courtyard next to the new auditorium.
-Inside features include classes for game design, visual arts, conference rooms, 2D drawing and painting art studios, 3D art studios, and photography and print-making labs, among others.
+It will include an exterior courtyard next to the new lecture hall.
+Inside features include classes for game design, visual arts, conference rooms, 2-D drawing and painting art studios, 3-D art studios, and photography and print-making labs, among others.

 “This is such a well-designed, integrated and coherent building,” Kratz said.
 “With all of the room for exhibition space around the exterior, people walking by can be lured into visual arts exhibits and lots of exciting choices.”

 The building’s design presented opportunities to find an architect who could accurately express the design concepts needed for the project.
 In the end, UT Dallas chose Studios Architecture – the same firm that designed Google Headquarters in Mountain View, Calif.